 Born in Sandwich, Illinois to Jacob Bleitz Sr. and Katherine Bleitz nee Hiebeck.

-Jacob J. Bleitz established the Bleitz Funeral Home in 1904.
+Jacob J. Bleitz established the Bleitz Funeral Home January 1, 1905.
 He received his training from the Chicago College of Embalming in Illinois, graduating in 1900, and practiced for several years in Kansas.
-He came from Wichita to Seattle in 1904, and continued working as a mortician in the funeral industry, establishing a location near Green Lake (Seattle Daily Times, February 27, 1939).
+He came from Wichita to Seattle during the Winter of 1904, and continued working as a mortician in the funeral industry, establishing a location near Green Lake (Seattle Daily Times, February 27, 1939).

 In early 1906, Bleitz moved his business to the Fremont area, partnering with Edgar Ray Butterworth, an established Seattle undertaker.
 Their business operated under a few different titles, including Bleitz & Butterworth and Fremont Undertaking Company; Bleitz & Butterworth.